 Safety verification Collapse accordion Open accordion

 Non-mainline operators are responsible for ensuring that they have procedures in place to introduce new or altered vehicles or infrastructure safely.
 Where a new or significantly increased risk is involved, they must appoint an independent competent person (either from the organisation, or externally) to help them go through the right processes.
 This duty no longer applies to mainline operators as they now have to meet the requirements of the Commission Regulation setting out a common safety method for risk evaluation and assessment.

 Mainline transport operators' annual safety reports Collapse accordion Open accordion

 Managing safety critical work Collapse accordion Open accordion

 Operators and their contractors have clear duties under ROGS to make sure that employees who carry out safety critical tasks are suitably competent and fit to do so.
 This includes making sure these employees are not affected by fatigue.

 Entities in charge of maintenance Collapse accordion Open accordion

-ROGS requires that no person may place in service or use a vehicle on the mainline railway unless that vehicle has an entity in charge of maintenance (ECM) assigned to it, and that the ECM is registered in the National Vehicle Register (NVR).
-This has to happen before the vehicle is placed in service or used on the network.
-There is also a requirement for the ECM to establish a system of maintenance.
+ROGS Regulation 18A(1) states that no person may place in service or use a vehicle on the mainline railway unless that vehicle has an entity in charge of maintenance (ECM) assigned to it, and that the ECM is registered in the National Vehicle Register (NVR).

 Exclusions from the mainline railway requirements Collapse accordion Open accordion